Resend vs SendGrid in 2026: What the Comparisons Leave Out

 Where Resend falls short

-- Marketing email is a separate product: Resend now offers broadcast marketing emails, but it's a separate add-on starting at $40/mo for 5K contacts.
+- Marketing email is a separate product: Resend's broadcast pricing is separate from its transactional API plans.
 SendGrid bundles marketing and transactional together.

 - Overage adds up fast: $0.90 per 1,000 emails is 9x more than Amazon SES ($0.10/1K).
 At high volume, this matters.